Ryan Newman (racing driver): Roush Fenway Racing (2019–2021)

-On February 17, 2020, when leading on the final corner of the final lap of the 2020 Daytona 500, Newman's car was tapped in the rear by Ryan Blaney who was running second.
-Newman's car veered across the track and bounced off the outside wall, rolling over onto its roof and turning the driver's side toward Corey LaJoie's onrushing car.
-The violent collision caused Newman's car to roll over again and it slid upside down in a shower of sparks and flames across the finish line in ninth position, coming to a stop hundreds of yards away from the impact.
+On February 17, 2020, when leading on the final corner of the final lap of the 2020 Daytona 500, Newman's car was tapped in the rear by Ryan Blaney, who was running second.
+Newman's car veered across the track and bounced off the outside wall, rolling over onto its roof and turning the driver's side toward Corey LaJoie's onrushing car, which plowed into Newman at nearly 200 MPH.
+The violent collision caused Newman's car to roll over again, and it slid upside down in a shower of sparks and flames across the finish line in ninth position, coming to a stop hundreds of yards away from the impact.
 LaJoie's car suffered hood damage and caught fire, but he appeared unhurt.
+Newman, on the other hand, was unresponsive.
+The impact with LaJoie was so violent that a giant crack in his helmet could be seen.
 It took nearly 15 minutes to extract Newman from the wreck and put him in an ambulance before he was taken to Halifax Medical Center.
 He sustained serious but non life-threatening injuries.
 Over the next two days, RFR provided updates on Newman's recovery, culminating in his release from the hospital on February 19, walking unaided.
 Ross Chastain replaced Newman in the No. 6 starting with the Pennzoil 400 at Las Vegas.
-On February 23, a statement was released detailing Newman's status, revealing that he suffered no broken bones but was recovering from an unspecified head injury.
+On February 23, 2020, a statement was released detailing Newman's status, revealing that he suffered no broken bones but was recovering from an unspecified head injury.
 There was no timetable for Newman's return to resume his seat upon his hospital release, subject to his rehabilitation.
 Three weeks after the crash, Newman made an appearance at the Phoenix race, stating he believed his survival was a miracle having looked at the state of the wreck afterwards.
 Newman would later hold an interview with Today on March 11 where he discussed the crash, revealing he was knocked out and sustained a bruised brain.
-When asked about returning to racing, he stated "as soon as I possibly can".
+When asked about returning to racing, he stated, "as soon as I possibly can".

-Newman announced on April 26 that he would return to the driver's seat at the restart of NASCAR's 2020 season, as early as May 17.
+Newman announced on April 26, 2020, that he would return to the driver's seat at the restart of NASCAR's 2020 season, as early as May 17, 2020.
 On April 27, 2020, it was announced that Newman was medically cleared to return to competition.
 In addition, NASCAR granted him a waiver for eligibility in the 2020 playoffs.
-However, he failed to make the playoffs after posting only two top-10 finishes, an 9th at the Daytona 500 and a 6th at the YellaWood 500.
+However, he failed to make the playoffs after posting only two top-ten finishes, a ninth at the Daytona 500 and a sixth at the YellaWood 500.

 Newman would return to Roush Fenway Racing in 2021.
-On July 20, RFR announced Brad Keselowski would take over the No. 6 as part of his new minority ownership in the organization, though the team has considered retaining Newman in a new part-time car.
+On July 20, 2021, RFR announced Brad Keselowski would take over the No. 6 as part of his new minority ownership in the organization, though the team considered retaining Newman in a new part-time car.
 He finished a career-worst 28th in the final standings.
-He did not find a ride for 2022 in The Cup Series and decided to dirt race instead.
+He did not find a ride for 2022 and decided to dirt race instead.